Damikol/jscalculator/README.md

 # jscalculator
-A calculator created using HTML CSS & JavaScript
+A functioning calculator created using HTML CSS & JavaScript